 Our Reading Nook 📚

 Because every good mess deserves a little science behind it.
-Especially if it’s cozy and empowering read. 💖
+Especially if it’s a cozy and empowering read. 💖

 Here’s what’s on our bookshelf (and sometimes in our diaper bag).